 A social network based on real identity isn’t optimized for spam

-Frankly, the above system of “viral marketing” could have worked perfectly under 2 circumstances:
+Frankly, the above system of “viral marketing” could have worked perfectly under two circumstances:

 1. Users were genuinely interested in the marketing message.
 In other words, it would work well on a network where every user was genuinely interested in playing or trying a social game.